aristanetworks/openmgmt/docs/configuration/openconfig.md

 ### gNMI

-To start the gNMI server, which listens by default on TCP/6030 configured the gRPC transport under `management api gnmi` in the global config mode:
+To start the gNMI server, which listens by default on TCP/6030 configure the gRPC transport under `management api gnmi` in the global config mode:

 Default VRF